-You can install additional components when you create a Dataproc cluster using the Optional Components feature.
+You can install additional components like Docker when you create a Dataproc cluster using the Optional components feature.
 This page describes the Docker component.

 The Dataproc component installs a